 Just like humans, dogs thrive on persistent communication.
-They use body language and facial expressions to convey their needs and emotions.
+They use body and tail language and facial expressions to convey their needs and emotions.
 Dogs also communicate with their owners and fellow dogs by licking their ears, which may come across as unusual or strange to you.

 But why do dogs lick each other's ears?
 Read on to find out!

 Why Do Dogs Lick Each Other's Ears?

 Dog breeds have a fascinating ancestral history as pack animals, viewing humans as members of their own pack.
 In this canine social structure, communication plays a vital role, with barking and licking among the key behaviors.
 Licking serves as a way for pack members to say, "Hey, I'm here!"—an essential part of their pack dynamics, even in domesticated settings.

 While dogs have come a long way from their wild pack days, their genetic makeup still echoes their ancestral instincts.
 Licking remains a significant means of communication for them.
 When your furry friend licks you, it's a heartfelt display of affection ingrained in them since puppyhood.

 Just as mother dogs lick their pups for grooming and to express love, adult dogs pass on this behavior to the younger ones, establishing a communication pattern within the pack.
 Notably, submissive dogs often engage in licking the ears of dominant dogs, showcasing their respectful position.
 You can discern their roles by observing body language cues—a submissive dog may lower its tail, wear a cheesy submissive grin, or even lie down and expose its belly as a sign of acknowledging the dominant dog's authority.
 It's all part of the intricate language dogs use to maintain harmonious pack dynamics.